Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

 \subsection{Clumps modeling}

 Since stellar clumps will appear with different sizes and resolutions depending on the magnification and distortion, fixed aperture photometry will produce significant contamination and might introduce systematics.
 We, therefore, simultaneously fit for clump size and fluxes, using the method initially developed by \citet{messa2019} and later improved and adapted to take into account lensing models as presented in \citet{Messa2022}.
-A similar approach has also been adopted by \citet{mestric2022}.

 We determine clump sizes and fluxes in the two reference observed frames, the JWST/NIRCam F150W and F200W filters.
-We assume that clumps can be modeled with an elliptical 2D Gaussian profile convolved with the instrumental PSF in the image plane and a spatially-varying local background emission, that we want to remove.
-The model grid is composed of a 2D Gaussian profile (the latter size will depend on the standard deviation and ellipticity) and a first degree polynomial function to take into account possible background emission.
-The model is then convolved with the instrumental point-spread function (PSF).
+We assume that clumps can be modelled with an elliptical 2D Gaussian profile convolved with the instrumental PSF in the image plane and a spatially-varying local background emission, that we want to remove.
+The model grid is composed of a 2D Gaussian profile convolved with the instrumental point-spread function (PSF) (the latter size will depend on the standard deviation and ellipticity) and a first-degree polynomial function to take into account possible background emission.
 The degree polynomial function is described by three free parameters.
-The 2D Gaussian profile is parameterised by the clumps position ($\rm x_0$ and $\rm y_0$), the minor axes standard deviation ($x_{\rm std}$), the ellipticity\footnote{the ellipticity is the axes ratios, such that $x_{\rm std}*\epsilon = y_{\rm std}$} ($\epsilon$), the positional angle ($\theta$, describing the orientation of the ellipses), and the flux ($f$).
+The 2D Gaussian profile is parameterised by the clump centre ($\rm x_0$ and $\rm y_0$), the minor axes standard deviation ($x_{\rm std}$), the ellipticity\footnote{the ellipticity is the axes ratios, such that $x_{\rm std}*\epsilon = y_{\rm std}$} ($\epsilon$), the positional angle ($\theta$, describing the orientation of the ellipses), and the flux ($f$).
 We model the PSF of each filter included in the analysis from a stack of 3 bright and non-saturated stars, detected within the field of view of the galaxy cluster region.
 The HST or JWST image cutouts of each star are combined to create a $1\arcsec\times1\arcsec$ averaged image of the PSF.
-In Section~\ref{sec:comp_psf} of the Appendix, we compare the this ``observe'' PSF with the publicly available webbpsf model, showing that the agreement is very good.
-We will use the ``observe'' PSF for the remaining of the analysis as it is the closest representation of the true PSF of the observed data.
+In Sect.~\ref{sec:comp_psf} of the Appendix, we compare this {empirical} PSF with the publicly available webbpsf model, showing that the agreement is very good.
+We will use the empirical PSF for the remaining of the analysis as it is the closest representation of the true PSF of the observed data.